ChrisTracy/gate-opener/README.md

       - "5151:5151"
 ```

-9. Bring up your stack by running
+9. Bring up your stack by running:

 ```bash
 docker-compose up -d